BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2025-01-08-working-with-graph-databases-in-python.md

 ```

 Finally, in this format of linked data, recursive functions are incredibly useful to traverse a graph
 from one node to another.
 Or, in the case of `triples`, from one subject to another.
-Here, we will
-use recursion to find the list of all parent lithology classifications above `Rhyolite`.
+Here, we will build the code above into a recursive function to find the list of all parent lithology classifications above `Rhyolite`.

 ```python
 def find_lithology_parents(